Research

 Recorded presentations from researchers, scientists, and experiencers.
 Most of these are free to watch right now.

-- The Sol Foundation symposia (Stanford-linked, founded by Garry Nolan).
+- The Sol Foundation symposia (opens in a new tab) (Stanford-linked, founded by Garry Nolan).
 Academic talks on UAP across disciplines; the 2023 and 2024 Stanford symposium presentations are free on YouTube.
-Events.
+Events (opens in a new tab).

-- Archives of the Impossible (Rice University), 2022 and 2023 conference talks.
+- Archives of the Impossible (Rice University) (opens in a new tab), 2022 and 2023 (opens in a new tab) conference talks.
 Rice University's landmark conferences, with Jacques Vallee, Diana Pasulka, Jeffrey Kripal, Garry Nolan, and others.
-Archive.
+Archive (opens in a new tab).

-- Scientific Coalition for UAP Studies (SCU), Anomalous Aerospace Phenomena Conference.
+- Scientific Coalition for UAP Studies (SCU) (opens in a new tab), Anomalous Aerospace Phenomena Conference.
 Volunteer scientists and engineers; annual conference talks free on YouTube.
-All conferences.
+All conferences (opens in a new tab).

-- Society for Scientific Exploration convention videos.
+- Society for Scientific Exploration (opens in a new tab) convention videos.
 Frontier-science talks, including UAP and consciousness, free to watch.
-Video library.
+Video library (opens in a new tab).

-- Society for UAP Studies annual conference and Limina journal.
+- Society for UAP Studies (opens in a new tab) annual conference and Limina journal.
 An academic society; conference sessions and the free peer-reviewed journal Limina.
-YouTube.
+YouTube (opens in a new tab).

-- Durham University: Grounding the SETI and UAP Debate, 2025.
+- Durham University: Grounding the SETI and UAP Debate (opens in a new tab), 2025.
 A UK university law-school symposium with full recordings and materials, and the Durham Declaration on SETI and UAP research.

-- New Paradigm Institute, including the Global Disclosure Day 2024 replay.
+- New Paradigm Institute (opens in a new tab), including the Global Disclosure Day 2024 replay.
 Talks and panels on disclosure and policy.
-Learn library.
+Learn library (opens in a new tab).

 - European UAP and NHI Disclosure Summit 2025 (opens in a new tab) (Ubiquity University).
 An international summit bringing experiencers, researchers, and officials together.

-- MUFON Symposium archive.
+- MUFON Symposium archive (opens in a new tab).
 Decades of symposium talks and speaker archives.
 Membership applies for full access.

-- UAP News Center conference directory.
+- UAP News Center conference directory (opens in a new tab).
 The most complete, up-to-date listing of upcoming and past UFO and UAP conferences.

-- International UFO Congress.
+- International UFO Congress (opens in a new tab).
 One of the longest-running conferences, with many talks via its video portal.
 Tickets or streaming apply.

-- Contact in the Desert.
+- Contact in the Desert (opens in a new tab).
 A large annual gathering of experiencers, researchers, and authors, with virtual streaming options.

 Findings and the official record

-- United States Department of Defense UAP file releases (PURSUE), 2026 onward.
+- United States Department of Defense UAP file releases (PURSUE) (opens in a new tab), 2026 onward.
 Official The government's public archive of declassified UAP records: military reports, witness interviews, pilot accounts, memos, photographs, and videos.
-Announcement and coverage.
+Announcement (opens in a new tab) and coverage (opens in a new tab).

-- Preliminary Assessment: Unidentified Aerial Phenomena, ODNI, 2021.
+- Preliminary Assessment: Unidentified Aerial Phenomena (opens in a new tab), ODNI, 2021.
 Official The report that made government study of the subject official; most of 144 cases could not be explained with the data available.

-- UAP Disclosure Act of 2023, U.S. Senate (Schumer and Rounds).
+- UAP Disclosure Act of 2023 (opens in a new tab), U.S. Senate (Schumer and Rounds).
 Proposed law Legislation that writes "non-human intelligence" and "technologies of unknown origin" into a proposed disclosure process modeled on the JFK Records Act.
 Introduced as an amendment; several provisions were later set aside.

-- House Oversight hearing on UAP (Graves, Fravor, Grusch), U.S. Congress, 2023.
+- House Oversight hearing on UAP (Graves, Fravor, Grusch) (opens in a new tab), U.S. Congress, 2023.
 Official record Military pilots describe firsthand encounters in plain terms many experiencers will recognize.

-- The Galileo Project, Avi Loeb and colleagues, Harvard.
+- The Galileo Project (opens in a new tab), Avi Loeb and colleagues, Harvard.
 Peer-reviewed A scientific effort to catch the phenomenon on calibrated instruments rather than blurry phone video.

-- Estimating Flight Characteristics of Anomalous Unidentified Aerial Vehicles, Knuth, Powell and Reali, Entropy, 2019.
+- Estimating Flight Characteristics of Anomalous Unidentified Aerial Vehicles (opens in a new tab), Knuth, Powell and Reali, Entropy, 2019.
 Peer-reviewed A quantitative analysis of the 2004 Nimitz "Tic Tac" radar and pilot data.

-- First Field Expedition of UAPx, Szydagis and colleagues, 2023.
+- First Field Expedition of UAPx (opens in a new tab), Szydagis and colleagues, 2023.
 Peer-reviewed Physicists run a real instrumented field study and report honestly what they found.

-- Faculty perceptions of unidentified aerial phenomena, Nature, 2023.
+- Faculty perceptions of unidentified aerial phenomena (opens in a new tab), Nature, 2023.
 Peer-reviewed A survey of 1,460 professors finds witnessing UAP is far more common, and far less fringe, than people assume.

-- Psychological aspects in UAP witnesses, De la Torre, 2023.
+- Psychological aspects in UAP witnesses (opens in a new tab), De la Torre, 2023.
 Peer-reviewed Finds witnesses are deeply engaged by what they saw, not mentally unwell.

-- A History of Scientific Approaches to UAP, Tim Lomas (Harvard T.H.
+- A History of Scientific Approaches to UAP (opens in a new tab), Tim Lomas (Harvard T.H.
 Chan School of Public Health), 2024.
 Academic essay A Harvard researcher argues the subject deserves serious scientific engagement rather than dismissal.

-- Limina: The Journal of UAP Studies.
+- Limina: The Journal of UAP Studies (opens in a new tab).
 Peer-reviewed The field's first peer-reviewed academic journal spanning the sciences and humanities.
 Free to read.

-- Journal of Scientific Exploration.
+- Journal of Scientific Exploration (opens in a new tab).
 Academic journal A peer-reviewed journal for rigorous study of topics at the edge of science, including UAP and consciousness.

-- Incommensurability, Orthodoxy and the Physics of High Strangeness, Jacques Vallee and Eric Davis, 2003.
+- Incommensurability, Orthodoxy and the Physics of High Strangeness (opens in a new tab), Jacques Vallee and Eric Davis, 2003.
 Academic paper A widely cited framework for why the phenomenon resists easy study, and how to approach it anyway.

-- AIAA UAP Integration and Outreach Committee.
+- AIAA UAP Integration and Outreach Committee (opens in a new tab).
 A committee of the American Institute of Aeronautics and Astronautics publishing technical work on detecting and characterizing UAP.

 Government records and archives

-- All-domain Anomaly Resolution Office (AARO).
+- All-domain Anomaly Resolution Office (AARO) (opens in a new tab).
 Official The U.S. Department of Defense's standing UAP office: portal, case resources, and reporting.

-- CIA Reading Room: UFOs collection.
+- CIA Reading Room: UFOs collection (opens in a new tab).
 Official Declassified files including Project Blue Book and the Robertson Panel.

-- National Archives: UAP records.
+- National Archives: UAP records (opens in a new tab).
 Official The gateway into Blue Book and adjacent declassified collections.

-- U.S. Navy FOIA Library.
+- U.S. Navy FOIA Library (opens in a new tab).
 Official Where the FLIR, Gimbal, and Go Fast videos were officially released; browse the originals.

-- The Black Vault.
+- The Black Vault (opens in a new tab).
 John Greenewald Jr.'s long-running FOIA archive of roughly four million government documents.

-- FBI Vault: UFO records.
+- FBI Vault: UFO records (opens in a new tab).
 Official The FBI's own declassified UFO files, free to read.

-- Project Blue Book records (National Archives).
+- Project Blue Book records (National Archives) (opens in a new tab).
 Official The U.S. Air Force's decades-long UFO investigation files, held at the National Archives.

-- Center for UFO Studies (CUFOS).
+- Center for UFO Studies (CUFOS) (opens in a new tab).
 Founded by J. Allen Hynek; free conference proceedings and the Journal of UFO Studies.

-- Isaac Koi Archives.
+- Isaac Koi Archives (opens in a new tab).
 A large, organized collection of historical UFO documents and research.

-- Barry Greenwood UFO Archive.
+- Barry Greenwood UFO Archive (opens in a new tab).
 A respected researcher's archive of historical UFO documents and periodicals.

 Understanding